jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 ## Benaloh challenge: audit or cast?

 Challenge time!
 At this point the voting machine already publicly committed to your encrypted vote, but you haven't said whether you want to audit or cast it.
-(Note that you should have decided it for yourself *before* filling out the ballot.
+(Note that you should have decided that for yourself *before* filling out the ballot.
 Otherwise you'll be publishing your real choices as part of the audit.)

 I believe this step is sometimes done at the same scan & submit machine, and sometimes at a separate station networked to the first one.
 Perhaps the main advantage of a separate station is that a human can explain the choice, and then either direct you out of the voting area or back into line depending whether you audit?